Colombia protesters vow new strike after talks hit snag

 “We’re in a terrible state,” said Blanca Rocha, a housewife who supports the protests.
 “The country is taking a step backwards every day.”

-Vice President Martha Lucía Ramírez described the meeting between Duque and protest leaders as “constructive” and said the government shares many of their concerns, including improving education and work opportunities.
+Vice President Marta Lucía Ramírez described the meeting between Duque and protest leaders as “constructive” and said the government shares many of their concerns, including improving education and work opportunities.

 Duque launched what he calls a “national conversation” with diverse sectors of society on Sunday aimed at including citizens in drafting solutions.
 He prefers a conversation in which not just the National Strike Committee is at the table.